 6. Poop free country

 This is a very important rule to follow.
-In Switzerland you’re always required to clean up after your dog.
+In Switzerland you always need to clean up after your dog.
 There are lots of bins with poop bag dispensers scattered all over the country so you never have an excuse to not pick up your dog’s poop.
 It’s just so much nicer if you never have to fear to step in some dog’s poop.
 This is also required on the trails.
 So always take some extra bags with you.

 Related question: Entry requirements for Switzerland

-The entry requirements for your dog are relatively simple if you’re coming from a country with a low rabies risk, such as the States.
+The entry requirements for your dog are relatively simple if you’re coming from a country with a low rabies risk, such as the US.
 Your dog needs to have a rabies vaccination, that was done at least 30 days prior to entering Switzerland.
 And he needs to have a microchip plus a vet passport, where all the vaccinations are listed.
 For more information, check here.
 And that’s it, you’re free to come!